 For PLI number you have the option of purchasing private insurance or purchasing it through the national association.

 For CAMRT you would select a temporary practice memberships for Nova Scotia.
 You can do this by by completing the form available on their website under ‘Membership’ than ‘Categories and Dues’ and than selecting ‘Temporary Practice’.

-Once exam results are made available those that have passed should upload exam results to registration profile.
-Once received your license will be switched over to a full practice license.
-Please Note: If you fail the entry to practice exam your provisional license is revoked and you are no longer able to practice as a MIRTP in Nova Scotia until such time as you have passed the entry to practice exam.
+Once exam results are made available, those that have passed should upload exam results to their registration profile.
+Once received, your license will be switched over to a full practice license.
+Please Note: If you fail the entry to practice exam your provisional license will be revoked and you will no longer be able to practice as a MIRTP in Nova Scotia until such time as you have passed the entry to practice exam.